Beam Deflection: What is it? (Deflection Definition)

 - How much loading is on the structure

 - The material, specifically the Young’s Modulus

 - The Cross Section Size, specifically the Moment of Inertia (I)

 Beam Deflection Equations

-Deflection of a beam (beam deflection) is calculated based on a variety of factors, including materials, the moment of inertia of a section, the force applied and the distance from support.
-There is a range of beam deflection formula and equations that can be used to calculate a basic value for deflection in different types of beams.
+The deflection of a beam (beam deflection) is calculated based on a variety of factors, including materials, the moment of inertia of a section, the force applied, and the distance from support.
+There is a range of beam deflection formulas and equations that can be used to calculate a basic value for deflection in different types of beams.

 Generally, deflection can be calculated by taking the double integral of the Bending Moment Equation, M(x) divided by EI (Young’s Modulus x Moment of Inertia).